ibm-cloud-docs/EventStreams/disaster_recovery.md

 # Using mirroring in a disaster recovery example scenario
 {: #disaster_recovery_scenario}

-This end-to-end disaster scenario demonstrates how to use mirroring to provide increased availability and keep applications working in a major incident that affects a full region.
+This end-to-end disaster recovery scenario demonstrates how to use mirroring to provide increased availability and keep applications working in a major incident that affects a full region.
 {: shortdesc}

 Two clusters were provisioned in different regions and configured for mirroring (following the information in [Mirroring setup guide](/docs/EventStreams?topic=EventStreams-mirroring_setup)) by using A and B as cluster aliases.
 A producer publishes records to a topic called `accounting.invoices` and a consumer reads the messages from that topic in cluster A.